 Dr. Patricia Wilson Academic Achievement Award

-The award was approved by President LeDuc upon the retirement of Dr. Patricia Wilson, the founding Director of the Academic Resource Center (ARC).
+The award was approved by then-President Don LeDuc upon the retirement of Dr. Patricia Wilson, the founding Director of the Academic Resource Center (ARC).
 This award is given annually during Hilary Term to a student or graduating senior who has been successful academically and has, in some way, been affiliated with the Academic Resource Center.
 Also the recipient should portray the characteristics of Dr. Wilson – compassion, strong work ethic, and service.

 Endowed Scholarship for Students with Financial Need